quinceleaf/conference-catering-browser/README.md

 # conference-catering-data-browser
-A lightweight browser to read data from legacy corporate system
+A lightweight browser to read data, generate invoices and compile/export reports from datafiles of legacy corporate system